 First, I draw directly on your skin with an eyeliner pencil.
 Then we evaluate all the details together to achieve the ideal harmony.
 The desired color is introduced in a non-invasive way through a dermograph using specific inks and needles.
 It creates a 3D depth perception, imitating the areolas and nipples' design in an exclusive and unique way for each person, resulting in a natural appearance.

 My focus has always been on maintaining my clients' skin integrity and health.
 So, I created The Iwama Sensitive, a technique that allows me to work on skins as sensitive as the areolar skin.
 My method consists of gentle dermopigmentation that avoids bleeding and is practically painless.

-Another that my technique differs from others is that I do not affect the deeper tissues.
-This way, I can optimize the implementation of pigment in the skin, increasing the procedure's durability and achieving a balanced color degradation, with no uneven spots found, even over the years.
+Another way in which my technique differs from others is that I do not affect the deeper tissues.
+This way, I optimize the pigment’s application in the skin of pigment in the skin, increasing the procedure's durability and achieving a balanced color degradation, with no uneven spots found, even over the years.

 I use an anesthetic cream and high-tech equipment that provides greater comfort during and after the procedure.
 The equipment set includes a low-intensity laser that further optimizes the result and ultrasonic massagers that provide better absorption of soothing healing products while cooling the area.

 The benefits range from increased self-esteem and self-confidence – in cases of total or partial loss from reconstruction surgery – to the correction of aesthetic dissatisfaction – such as changing the shape of the areolas or lightening or darkening them.